Laval Rouge et Or football: History

 The Rouge et Or football program was first conceived of by Mike Labadie, a local physical education teacher, and Jacques Tanguay, a wealthy alumnus and avid sports fan.
 They had noted an exodus of French-speaking football players to English speaking schools because there was no Francophone option for them to continue their football careers.
 Tanguay invested heavily into the football program as the Rouge et Or began their first season in 1996, one year after the National Hockey League's Quebec Nordiques had left Quebec City to relocate to Colorado.
 Labadie was the team's first head coach and they finished the year with a 1–7 record.
 The following year, Jacques Chapdelaine was hired to become the team's head coach.
 The Rouge et Or were the first Canadian collegiate team to feature full-time, paid assistant coaches and the first to use video editing, further giving them a heightened competitive advantage.

 Laval won their first national championship in 1999, against the Saint Mary's Huskies, under head coach Chapdelaine, bringing the Vanier Cup back to Quebec for the first time since 1987.
 Chapdelaine left the program following the 2000 season to continue his coaching career in the Canadian Football League.
 In 2001, current head coach Glen Constantin was promoted from his defensive coordinator position and led the team to 5–3 record and another Dunsmore Cup.
 However, during that season, the program had to vacate all victories due to use of an ineligible player.
 Consequently, that season is recorded as having eight regular season losses and three playoff losses.

 For the following season in 2002, the Rouge et Or finished 6-2 and lost to the Concordia Stingers in the QUFL semi-final.
-This is notable because, as of 2017, it is the last time that the Rouge et Or have had more than one regular season loss and the last time the program failed to qualify for the Dunsmore Cup.
+This is notable because, as of 2024, it is the last time that the Rouge et Or failed to qualify for the Dunsmore Cup.
 The following season, the Rouge et Or began their conference dominance, scoring a school record 481 points in eight regular season games (over 60 points on average per game), en route to their second Dunsmore Cup.
 The Rouge et Or finished that season with their second Vanier Cup victory, also against Saint Mary's, in the 39th Vanier Cup which was Constantin's first as head coach.

 In 2004, the Rouge et Or repeated as Vanier Cup champions for the first time in school history by defeating the Saskatchewan Huskies in the 40th Vanier Cup.
 Laval became the fourth program in Canadian collegiate history to repeat as Vanier Cup champions.
 It was the lowest scoring game in Vanier Cup history as Laval won by a score of 7-1 and it was the first Vanier Cup held outside of Toronto as the game was played at Ivor Wynne Stadium in Hamilton, Ontario.